Wednesday, November 22, 2017

 Our next step is to validate our Japanese Rail Train Passes.

 Narita T1 and T2 both have railway stations.
 Follow the signs to the T2 station, where the JR Service Centre is located.
 What HIS Travel gives you is really a voucher.
 This must be activated, by choosing a start date, at a JR Service Centre.
 We had our passports ready, had filled in the required form and were set to go, except for the queue which, this time, was rather slow moving because several people ahead of us needed to tell their life stories to the service staff!
 Even with these delays, we were on the platform, waiting for our train in just on an hour from landing.
-(We also picked up our pre-booked, on-line seat reservation for the Shinkansen to Sendai tomorrow.)
+We also picked up our pre-booked, on-line seat reservation for the Shinkansen to Sendai tomorrow.

 The Narita Express (NEX) train is our normal mode of transport into central Tokyo.
 Every other trip we have reserved our seats for the next Narita Express when we picked up our JR Passes, activating them immediately.
 This time, we had decided to overnight at Narita town rather than head into the city.
 This was because we were only going into Tokyo in order to catch the Shinkansen to Sendai.
 What a great idea that was!
 Narita Station is only small, so we could face the big station of Tokyo after a good night’s sleep, plus we didn’t lose a day on the Pass.
+(Another option is to spend the first night in one of the Airport Hotels at Narita.
+We have used the Tobu Hotel.
+It has a shuttle bus service, but it is also in walking distance of the Terminals.)

 Narita town is about a ten minute train ride from the Airport, covered by the JR Pass, if activated, or 210 Yen if not.
 When we have caught the Narita Express in the past, we’ve arrived in the city as late as 10:00pm.
 This trip we were settled in our hotel, 5 minutes’ walk from Narita station, by 8:15pm.
 First time travellers could do worse than spending their first night in Narita, taking the morning to explore Narita town and then heading into the city in the afternoon.
 Trains from Narita town run about every 30 minutes in peak, a little less frequently off peak.
 Having chosen a starting date of 9 November, we could take either the NEX or the slower train, depending on the timetable.
 We use the great web site, HyperDia to check train times and to get the details of train number, destination and times that we need to book seats where necessary.
+(JR offers a reduced price NEX Return ticket for foreigners)

 What may be obvious by now is that we travel by train in Japan.
 Is there any other way?
 No. Simply, no. That settled, let’s move on.

-This morning, we took the train into Tokyo station, the busiest in Japan.
+This morning, we took the train into Tokyo station, one of the busiest in Japan.
 Well-signed, in English and Japanese, like any other major city station in Japan, it is fairly easily navigated, though today we had a lot of trouble finding somewhere to sit down and have a coffee.

 Caffeine fix finally satisfied, we found our platform and waited for our train to Sendai - not as simple as it might sound for the first time traveller.
 Shinkansen trains come in various lengths, or numbers of carriages.
 You need to know how many carriages your train has so you can line up at the right spot on the platform to board when the train arrives.
 All required information is displayed on the departure boards in Japanese and English.
 The carriage numbers are on the platform floor, also above, along the length of the platform.
 This is where you need to line up for your train.
 After six trips this even confuses us sometimes.
 Take care to line up for the right train.
 Shinkansens come so frequently, that there will usually be two queues, one for the next train to arrive and one for the one after that.
 If you don’t get it right, just get on the train and work your way through to the correct carriage.
 The trains stop very briefly.